crua9/Web-Novel-Scraper-Suite/README.md

 The suite guides you through a simple, step-by-step process using a main menu:

 * Scrape Chapter Links (Option 1):
     * You provide a story's main URL.
+The area that links all the chapters.
     * The script automatically creates a dedicated project folder for your story.
     * It scrapes all chapter links and saves them into numbered .txt files inside your project's links subfolder.
 * Assemble chapter_list.txt (Option 4):